HSG-AIML/MaskedSST/readme.md

 Before starting the training, make sure to adjust the paths to your local copy of the dataset in `configs/config.yaml`.
 Hyperparameters can be adjusted in `configs/pretrain_config.yaml`.

 # Land-cover Classification
 The `finetune.py` script can be used to finetune a pre-trained model or to train a model from scratch for classifcation of EnMAP or Houston2018 data.
 Prior to training, the dataset paths must be specified in `configs/config.yaml`.
 Hyperparameters can be adjusted in `configs/finetune_config.yaml`.
+There is also an alternative fine-tuning script for the use with  `wandb sweep` functionality at `src/finetune_sweep.py`.

 # Data
 * The Houston2018 dataset is publicly [available](https://hyperspectral.ee.uh.edu/?page_id=1075) from the Hyperspectral Image Analysis Lab at the University of Houston and IEEE GRSS IADF.